-Apple recently released their newest desktop operating system, MacOS 10.13 High Sierra.
-This new version brings with it new kernel security measures and introduces Apple's proprietary file system, Apple File System (APFS), to desktop hardware.
+With the latest releases of MacOS, there have been significant new kernel security measures and a new proprietary file system, Apple File System (APFS).
 These changes are significant and affect the Nanobox Installation process as well as file system mounting in local environments.

 Issues Introduced with High Sierra